jgorset/fandjango-example/README.md

 ### Configure Fandjango

 Fandjango needs some configuration.
-Specifically, you need to add its middleware to your middleware classes and specify your application's id, secret key and canvas url (all of which can be found on [facebook.com/developers](http://www.facebook.com/developers)) in your settings file:
+Specifically, you need to add its middleware to your middleware classes and specify your application's id, secret key and namespace (all of which can be found on [facebook.com/developers](http://www.facebook.com/developers)) in your settings file:

     FACEBOOK_APPLICATION_ID = 181259711925270